iterative/dvc.org/static/docs/understanding-dvc/what-is-dvc.md

 - **Cloud storage** support is a complement to the core DVC features.
-This is how a data scientist transfers large data files or shares a GPU-trained model to whom doesn't have GPUs available for this.
+This is how a data scientist transfers large data files or shares a GPU-trained model with those without GPUs available.